 Yes.
-Every standby generator has a water heater that keeps the engine at a constant temperature, so in the event of it being required at a moment’s notice, the engine is already warm and ready to start easily.
+Every standby generator has a water heater.
+Keeping the engine at a constant temperature.
+So when required at a moment’s notice, the engine is already warm, ready to start.

-Can a standby generator fail?
 Yes, like any mechanical equipment it needs regular maintenance and servicing.
-But if it is maintained correctly, a standby generator will give over 30 years of faithful service ready to fire up and hold the building load within 60 seconds, day or night.
+On the other hand, if maintained correctly, a standby generator will give over 30 years of faithful service ready to fire up and hold the building load within 60 seconds, day or night.

-Are standby generators noisy?
 Every generator is built to E.U. noise level standards.
-Each has a silencer and can be either an openset, which has no housing, or an enclosed set which is much quieter, usually 80dbA at one metre and 65dbA at 7 metres.
+Each has a silencer and can be either an openset, which has no housing, or an enclosed set which is much quieter.
+Sound level usually 80dbA at one metre and 65dbA at 7 metres.